Criminal Justice Partners

 Sheffield DACT works with several local partners to tackle problems associated with drug and alcohol related crime, here are some of the key things we aim to achieve through a co-ordinated approach:

-The aim of DIP is to identify drug using offenders, address their offending and social problems in order to engage them in structured treatment.
-Partnership working between South Yorkshire Police and the Sheffield DIP Addaction Service means that everyone arrested and detained in one of the three custody suites in the city will be profiled.
-Any person who meets the profiling criteria will be tested for opiates and cocaine/crack.
-A positive test result is followed by two mandatory appointments with the DIP Addaction Service, one in the custody suite with a follow up appointment in their premises.
-This is the first step to engaging drug using offenders into treatment.
+Drug using offenders address their offending behaviour and social problems to engage them in structured treatment.
+Partnership working between South Yorkshire Police and START (the substance misuse service) means that everyone arrested and detained in custody will be profiled.
+Anyone who meets the profiling criteria will be tested for opiates and cocaine/crack.
+A positive drug test result is followed by two mandatory appointments with START, one in the custody suite with a follow up appointment in their premises.
+This is the first step to engaging drug using offenders with substance misuse services.

 Restriction on Bail (RoB)